-Executive Summary: Assessing the New Economy in Puerto Rico
+A Snapshot of Puerto Rico and the "New Economy"

+A Confidential Report

+Single Copy Price: \$275.00

+This Document's Mission

+This document has one mission:

+Allow the reader to assess where Puerto Rico stands vis-à-vis the "New Economy."

+Executive Summary

-- 1. This paper is a statistical presentation of Puerto Rico's position vis-a-vis the New Economy.
-Closely applying a methodology developed by the Progressive Policy Institute, this report benchmarks Puerto Rico's adaptation to the New Economy with the rest of the United States on 13 indicators measuring progress in four categories: "knowledge jobs," globalization, transformation to a digital economy, and capacity for technological innovation. - 2.
+This document provides some key benchmarks of Puerto Rico's position vis-à-vis the "New Economy."
+Closely applying a methodology developed by the Progressive Policy Institute, this document benchmarks Puerto Rico's adaptation to the New Economy with the rest of the United States on 13 indicators measuring progress in four categories: "knowledge jobs," globalization, transformation to a digital economy, and capacity for technological innovation.

 Puerto Rico places last behind the 50 states and the District of Columbia in its adjustment to the New Economy.
 An international comparison finds Puerto Rico behind many Latin American countries, and far behind Ireland and Korea, particularly in its capacity for technological innovation.
-Please see summary tables I & II on pages iv and v. - 3.
-Innovations in information technology are driving the emergence of a New Economy in the United States, and worldwide.
-It is characterized by rapid change, a growing global orientation and a shifting occupational and industrial order.
-Success in the New Economy increasingly depends on the application of intellectual capital ideas, technology, and innovation to all sectors of the economy.
-The New Economy forms the pillar for sustained economic growth in the new millennium.

-Knowledge Jobs: Old Economy Occupations Persist
+Please see Summary Tables I & II on pages iv and v.

+KNOWLEDGE JOBS

-4. Puerto Rico has experienced comparatively little of the New Economy shift to higher knowledge occupations.
+Puerto Rico has experienced comparatively little of the New Economy shift to higher knowledge occupations.
 The share of managerial, professional and technical workers is the second lowest in the U.S. The educational level of the workforce falls below any state, and high school dropouts comprise half the workforce, double the overall U.S. percentage.